-For COVID-19 related case and outbreak management, homes are to abide by requirements set out in:
+For COVID-19 related case and outbreak management, homes are to abide by requirements under the Fixing Long-Term Care Act, 2021 and O. Reg.
+246/22, and set out in:

-- COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF) - Management of Cases and Contacts of COVID-19 in Ontario (PDF)
+- Ministry of Health COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF) - Management of Cases and Contacts of COVID-19 in Ontario (PDF)